-ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+ON THIS PAGE: You will find some basic information about cervical cancer and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Cervical Cancer.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this complete guide.

 About the cervix

-Cervical cancer starts in a woman's cervix, which is the lower, narrow part of the uterus.
+Cervical cancer starts in the cervix, which is the lower, narrow part of the uterus.
 The uterus holds the growing fetus during pregnancy.
 The cervix connects the lower part of the uterus to the vagina and, with the vagina, forms the birth canal.

 About abnormal cells in the cervix that can become cancer

-Cervical cancer begins when healthy cells on the surface of the cervix change and grow out of control, forming a mass called a tumor.
+Cervical cancer begins when healthy cells on the surface of the cervix change or get infected with human papillomavirus (HPV) and grow out of control, forming a mass called a tumor.
+Long-term infection of HPV on the cervix can result in cancer, leading to a mass or tumor on the cervix.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

-At first, the changes in a cell are abnormal, not cancerous.
+At first, the changes in a cell are abnormal, not cancerous, and are sometimes called "atypical cells."
 Researchers believe that some of these abnormal changes are the first step in a series of slow changes that can lead to cancer.
-Some of the abnormal cells go away without treatment, but others can become cancerous.
-This phase of the disease is called dysplasia, which is an abnormal growth of cells.
-The abnormal cells, sometimes called precancerous tissue, need to be removed to stop cancer from developing.
-Often, the precancerous tissue can be removed or destroyed without harming healthy tissue, but in some cases, a hysterectomy is needed to prevent cervical cancer.
+Some of the atypical cells go away without treatment, but others can become cancerous.
+This phase of precancerous disease is called cervical dysplasia, which is an abnormal growth of cells.
+Sometimes, the dysplasia tissue needs to be removed to stop cancer from developing.
+Often, the dysplasia tissue can be removed or destroyed without harming healthy tissue, but in some cases, a hysterectomy is needed to prevent cervical cancer.
 A hysterectomy is the removal of the uterus and cervix.

 Treatment of a lesion, which is a precancerous area, depends on the following factors:

-If the precancerous cells change into cancer cells and spread deeper into the cervix or to other tissues and organs, then the disease is called cervical cancer.
+If the precancerous cells change into cancer cells and spread deeper into the cervix or to other tissues and organs, then the disease is called cervical cancer or invasive cervical cancer.

 About cervical cancer

-There are 2 main types of cervical cancer, named for the type of cell where the cancer started.
+Cervical cancer can grow from the surface of the cervix seen in the vagina, called the ectocervix, or from the canal going from the vagina to the uterus, called the endocervix.
+There are 2 main types of cervical cancer named for the type of cell where the cancer started.
 Other types of cervical cancer are rare.

 Squamous cell carcinoma makes up about 80% to 90% of all cervical cancers.
 These cancers start in the cells on the outer surface covering of the cervix.

 Adenocarcinoma makes up 10% to 20% of all cervical cancers.
-These cancers start in the glandular cells that line the lower birth canal.
+These cancers start in the glandular cells that line the lower birth canal in the internal portion of the cervix.

 The squamous and glandular cells meet at the opening of the cervix at the squamocolumnar junction, which is the location at which most cervical cancers start.